-All requests for repair or replacement parts on gasoline or diesel powered lawn equipment, vocational agricultural equipment, and golf carts, should be submitted on an Interdepartmental Request Form, coded with cost center and function 7900, Maintenance of Plant.
-The completed form must be sent to the Small Engine Shop, Attn: Small Engine Shop Coordinator.
+All requests for repair or replacement parts on gasoline or diesel powered lawn equipment, vocational agricultural equipment, and golf carts, should be submitted on a service request.
+The request is sent to the small engine repair shop for review.
 Arrangements for pick-up and delivery of equipment or repair parts will be coordinated by Maintenance Services.

 Golf carts with fleet (GC) numbers will receive parts, service, and repairs as necessary using the same procedures as lawn equipment.
 We recommend that golf carts not be purchased from the school's internal accounts.
 Any golf cart not meeting District standards or procured by the choice of the school may not be issued fleet (GC) numbers and would be the sole responsibility of the school.
-Purchase orders for repair parts for non-fleet golf carts will NOT be approved by Purchasing Services.
+Purchase orders or P-Cards for repair parts for non-fleet golf carts will be the schools responsibility.

-The Small Engine Shop Coordinator can assist you in determining what equipment at your site is due for replacement.
+The Small Engine Shop Coordinator can assist you in determining whether or not equipment at your site is due for replacement.
 All requests for new or replacement lawn equipment, or other items as listed below, should be requested on a Special Request Form.
 These requests will be entered into the Munis system during Budget Input.

-If equipment breaks down and needs to be replaced during the year, contact the Supervisor of Transportation to see if used equipment is available.
+If equipment breaks down and needs to be replaced during the year, contact your custodial area specialist to see if used equipment is available.
 If Maintenance Services cannot provide the needed equipment, a written request for new equipment should be submitted to Finance Services.
 Requests will be submitted to the Superintendent's staff for their review and approval.